SKD: Keypoint Detection for Point Clouds using Saliency Estimation: Methodology

 \subsubsection{Training}

-During training, the input to our model consists of a tuple of point clouds and the ground truth transformation between them, $(P_k,P_l,T)$.
-Both $P_k$ and $P_l$ are $N\times3$ dimensional vectors, where $N$ denotes the cardinality of the point cloud set.
+During training, the input to our model consists of a pair of point clouds and the ground truth transformation between them, $(P_k,P_l,T)$.
+Both $P_k$ and $P_l$ are $N \times 3$ dimensional vectors, where $N$ denotes the cardinality of the point cloud set.
 In addition, we assume to have a pre-trained model for the point descriptors.
-To this end we estimate the saliency $s_i$ and features $f_i$ for each point in both point clouds.
+To train we estimate the saliency $s_i$ and features $f_i$ for each point in both point clouds.
 Due to the large dimensionality of the feature space $f_i$, we performed PCA and transformed the features that explained $\approx 90\%$ of the data.
-This smooths the feature space, which lead to better results.

 In addition, given the ground truth transformation between the two point clouds, we determine the bidirectional correspondence for each point, conditioned on the descriptor.
 These correspondences are used in our loss to select matching pairs of points.
-Note that these correspondences need not be injective nor surjective.
-In other words, if for a point $i_1$ the closest neighbour under the ground truth transformation, $T$, is $j_1$, it does not mean the reverse applies, nor that limits $i_1$ to have a unique neighbour from $P_l$.
+These correspondences need not be injective nor surjective: if for a point $i_1$ the closest neighbour under the ground truth transformation (up to a \SI{1}{\meter} threshold) is $j_1$, it does not mean the reverse applies nor that $i_1$ has a unique neighbour from $P_l$.

-For each point in both point clouds we extract what we have called \emph{context-aware features}, $f_c$, and concatenate them to the saliencies $s_i$ and features $f_i$.
-The term \emph{context-aware} is used as we expect the layers that lead to this descriptor to contain information about the local geometry around each point, helping the network to understand the correlations between the local geometry and the point descriptors.
+For each point in both point clouds we extract \textit{context-aware features}, $f_c$, and concatenate them to the saliencies $s_i$ and features $f_i$.
+The term \emph{context-aware} is used as we expect the layers that lead to this descriptor to contain information about the local geometry around each point.
 We pretrain these layers on a feature learning task to obtain stable initial features in the training.
 We chose a small feature space of only two dimensions in order to force the network to learn rough estimates of the shape of objects that can generalize better when moving to a different dataset.
-Afterwards, the full architecture is trained end-to-end with the saliency and feature concatenation in the middle to create a rich and informative latent space.
+Afterwards, the full architecture is trained end-to-end with the saliency and feature concatenation.
+We note that the contribution of the \textit{context-aware features} is smaller compared to $s_i$ and $f_i$.